the-red-feather/thesis/P2/presentation/slides.md

 ## 4. Preliminary Results

 <!--
-- I will quickly introduce what 'Client-side Geoprocessing' exactly means and **Why** it motivates this study
+- I will quickly introduce what 'Geoprocessing in a browser' exactly means and **Why** it motivates this study

 - We can then go into **What** specifically this study seeks out to do, and how this relates to what already has been done.

 - And after that, **How** this study will be carried out.

--
  -->

 -----------------------------------------------------------------------------------